Solifugae: Other appendages

-The first, or anterior, of the five pairs of leg-like appendages are not "actual" legs, but pedipalps, and they have only five segments each.
-The pedipalps of the Solifugae function partly as sense organs similar to insects' antennae, and partly in locomotion, feeding, and fighting.
+The first or anterior pair of the five pairs of leg-like appendages are not "actual" legs, but pedipalps, and they have only five segments each.
+The pedipalps of the Solifugae function partly as sense-organs similar to insects' antennae, and partly in locomotion, feeding, and fighting.
 In normal locomotion, they do not quite touch the ground, but are held out to detect obstacles and prey; in that attitude, they look particularly like an extra pair of legs or perhaps arms.
 Reflecting the great dependence of the Solifugae on their tactile senses, their anterior true legs commonly are smaller and thinner than the posterior three pairs.
 That smaller anterior pair acts largely in a sensory role as a supplement to the pedipalps, and in many species they accordingly lack tarsi.
 At the tips of their pedipalps, Solifugae bear a membranous suctorial organ, which are used for capturing prey, and also for bringing water to their mouthparts for drinking and climbing smooth surfaces.
 For the most part, only the posterior three pairs of legs are used for running.
-On the undersides of the coxae and trochanters of the last pair of legs, the Solifugae have fan-shaped sensory organs called malleoli or racquet (or racket) organs.
-Sometimes, the blades of the malleoli are directed forward, sometimes not.
-They have been suspected to be sensory organs for the detection of vibrations in the soil, perhaps to detect threats and potential prey or mates.
-These structures may be chemoreceptors.

-Males are usually smaller than females, with relatively longer legs.
-Unlike females, the males bear a pair of flagella, one on each chelicera.
-In the accompanying photograph of a male solifuge, one flagellum is just visible near the tip of each chelicera.
-The flagella, which bend back over the chelicerae, are sometimes called horns and are believed to have some sexual connection, but their function has not yet been clearly explained.

-Eyes

-Some species have very large central eyes.
-They look like simple eyes or ocelli, but are quite sophisticated.
-They can recognise forms, and are used in hunting and avoiding enemies.
-These eyes may represent the last step in the integration of the aggregate of simple ocelli into a compound eye, and of further integration of a compound eye into a simple eye.
-Lateral vestigial eyes can be found inserted into pits on the inner side of the cuticle.
-The lenses of these eyes are usually atrophied, but in some species there are both nerves and pigment cells present, and their function could be to detect motions or changes in light intensity.

-Classification

-The Solifugae are an order of their own, though are sometimes confused with spiders, which form a completely distinct order, the Araneae.
-The order comprises over 1000 described species in 146 genera assigned to these 13 families: